Alasdair Allan

 Consultant in Exeter, United Kingdom

 Alasdair Allan is a scientist, author, hacker, and journalist.
-He currently works for Raspberry Pi, and is the person responsible for their technical documentation.
+He is the CTO of Negroni Venture Studios, and is serving as the interim CTO the for health technology startup Evaro.
+He used to work for Raspberry Pi, and was the person responsible for writing things down.

-He's known for benchmarking the new generation of Tiny ML accelerator hardware, and for hacking hotel radios.
+He's known for benchmarking the new generation of Tiny ML accelerator hardware and, somewhat inexplicably, hacking hotel radios.

-Some years ago he rolled out a mesh network of five hundred sensor motes covering the entire of Moscone West during Google I/O. While a couple of years before that he caused a privacy scandal by uncovering that your iPhone was recording your location all the time.
-This later became known as #locationgate, caused several class action lawsuits, and a U.S. Senate hearing.
+A couple of years before that he caused a privacy scandal by uncovering that your iPhone was recording your location all the time.
+One of the first big scandals around mobile data it later became known as “locationgate” and caused several class action lawsuits, along with a U.S. Senate hearing.
+It even got a mention on South Park.
 Some years on, he still isn't sure what to think about that.

-He sporadically writes blog posts, or more frequently provides commentary in 140 characters or less.
-He has written for Make: Magazine, Motherboard/VICE, Hackaday, Hackster.io, Raspberry Pi, and the O'Reilly Radar.
+In the past he has written for Make: Magazine, Motherboard and VICE, Hackaday, Hackster.io, Raspberry Pi, and the O'Reilly Radar.

-Alasdair is a former academic.
-As part of his work he built a distributed peer-to-peer network of telescopes that, acting autonomously, reactively scheduled observations of time-critical events.
+Alasdair is a recovering astrophysicist, and as part of his work he built a distributed peer-to-peer network of telescopes that, acting autonomously, reactively scheduled observations of time-critical events.
 Notable successes included contributing to the detection of what—at the time—was the most distant object yet discovered.